0x9090/DarkFlare/README.md

 ( TO DO )
 https://github.com/0x9090/DarkFlare/blob/main/harden.sh

+This server hardening scripts assumes that the setup.sh has already been successfully run, and Flarum is working properly.

 ### Operator Opsec
 This section will teach you how to run a DarkFlare community, and never get caught.
 Warning - for the ultimate security, it will cost a bit in hardware.
 #### Safe Hardware